 'Initial focus to bring back Indian pilgrims stranded in Iran'

 Coronavirus outbreak is a matter of "great concern" and the government's initial focus is to bring back Indian pilgrims stranded in Iran, External Affairs Minister S Jaishankar said on Thursday.
-Speaking on the situation arising out of the spread of the coronavirus, he said around 6,000 Indians are stranded in Iran, including 1,100 pilgrims from Maharashtra and Jammu and Kashmir.
+Speaking on the situation arising out of the spread of the coronavirus, he said there are over 6000 Indian nationals in various provinces of Iran.

+These include about 1100 pilgrims mainly from the union territories of Ladakh and Jammu and Kashmir, and Maharashtra.
+Besides there are nearly 300 students, primarily from Jammu and Kashmir; about 1000 fishermen, including from Kerala, Tamil Nadu and Gujarat; and others who are on longer term stay in Iran for pursuing their livelihood and religious studies.

+Over the last few days, the government has been making focused efforts for the safe return of the stranded Indians, he said.
+Jaishankar said during his recent visit to Srinagar, he met parents of some of the students who are in Iran.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)